Airine/CS4218-Shell/LOG.md

 1. Solved abnormal exit
 ---

+## 2020-2-18

+#### Complete Implementation and test for Paste

+1. Paste can take at most one input stream and arbitrary number of files in our implementation.

+2. PMD warnings can be suppressed by adding `\\NOPMD` at the end of the statement.

+---

 Notice: Please kindly do logs while finding and fixing bugs and follow the format.
 Which I think would be very helpful for writing or presenting project progress.